l-Luna/PrismaticHelper/DOCUMENTATION.md

 #### `wait_for_ground`
 Waits for the player to touch the ground before continuing the cutscene.

+#### `disable_skip`
+Disables the "Skip Cutscene" button for the duration of the cutscene. *Use sparingly*; it it strongly preferable to use `goto` to fix the player's position after a cutscene, and other on-skip nodes to ensure the player is in a valid state after skipping, rather than disabling it outright.

 #### `hide_entities, entityType = `
 Hides all entities of a given type in the room.
 These entities are invisible, but still have collision and are interactible.
 The `entityType` parameter should be the short name of the corresponding C# class, like `Booster`, `Player`, `LockBlock`, or `Bird`.